bennahugo/VermeerKAT/README.md

 ```

 **NOTE:**
 A known issue with MeerKAT data is that both Q and V is flipped in sign with respect to the IEEE convention.
 After calibration it is necessary to flip signs in analysis.
+The fleetingpol pipeline forms a SKY_CORRECTED_DATA column which can be used for imaging in the derotated sky frame.
+Any further self calibration should be performed with the CORRECTED_DATA column.
+Ideally this pipeline is run post self-calibration of the phase of the target field.

 # Installation
 You need to have casacore-data installed on your system.